hapax/hapax.github.io/assets/bhqc.md

 which could only be explained by two black holes, spiralling inwards and merging a billion light years away.
-We've known since the 1990s that a supermassive black hole lurks in the heart of the Milky Way, an achievement recognised by the 2020 Nobel Prize in Physics.
+We've known since the 1990s that a supermassive black hole lurks in the heart of the Milky Way, an achievement recognized by the 2020 Nobel Prize in Physics.
 And most spectacularly, in 2019, the Event Horizon Telescope stitched together an image of a supermassive black hole 50 million years old,